 3. “Although my life is filled with wonderful, colourful people, they are temporary people.”

-We cannot always plan to meet THE ONE with every move, and it may take time to find that person.
+We can’t and won’t always plan to meet THE ONE with every move, and it may take time to find that person.
 But you never know from the beginning, so never see a person as temporary only.
-I found some of my best friends years ago, we crossed paths, shared meaningful, wonderful and tough moments, and even with thousands of kilometres apart over several years now we still remain close and they know more then anybody around me.
-And with others I may not be close regularly but I know they are there if there is ever any need!
+I found some of my best friends years ago.
+We crossed paths, shared meaningful, wonderful and tough moments.
+And even with thousands of kilometres apart over several years now, we still remain close and they know more than anybody around me.
+And with others, I may not be close regularly but I know they are there if there’s ever any need!

-Dear all out there, dare to cross the line, ask for help, support if and when you feel you need it, do not hold back!
+Dear all out there, dare to cross the line, ask for help, support, don’t hold back!
 Asking for support does not make you weak, it makes you stronger!